w3f/Grants-Program/applications/Slushie Mixer.md

 ### Current work - Scope of this Grant
 ## Additional Information :heavy_plus_sign:
-**How did you hear about the Grants Program?** Substrate Builders Program
+**How did you hear about the Grants Program?** Personal recommendation